Coronavirus latest updates

 F.C.
 Copenhagen earned permission to allow fans to watch our three remaining home games of the 2019/20 season in Telia Parken stadium, as part of a trial to ascertain how stadiums can facilitate fans watching games in a safe environment.

 FCK suspended group training when the coronavirus outbreak began.
-However, the club has now welcomed back players to Number 10 and training is back underway.
+However, the club has now welcomed back players to Number 10 and training is underway as normal.

 Players take pay cut